 The edge of this tiella can be made with different shapes.
 Traditionally Gaeta was divided into different “fazioni”, and each one had its specific way to shape the edge.

 Originally this dish was prepared for the fishermen, because by adding the ingredients between two layers of dough, the food could last more days while working in the sea.
-It could be filled with other fish too (pilchards, dried cod, mussels, calamari) or vegetables, but now I’m showing the version with pulp, which is great 🙂
+It could be filled with other fish too (pilchards, dried cod, mussels, calamari) or vegetables, but now I’m showing the version with octopus, which is great 🙂

 Then after the 2nd Worldwide War this dish went almost forgotten, or better, it was seen as a dish for poor people, reminding the hard times of the past, but nowadays it has been brought back to notoriety, and it is absolutely deserved since it’s definitely a delicious recipe!

 For the octopus: if you buy it fresh I suggest you to freeze it some days, so it will be more tender.
 Otherwise you have to hit it before cooking it.
 And clean it, remove also the beak and the eyes (and obviously the interiors inside the head), then wash it well under running cold water.

 INGREDIENTS (28 cm pan):

 - 400 g flour (I used 50% durum)